Ana Cheri Spills Out Of Minuscule, Zebra-Print Bikini As She Poses In The Ocean On Instagram

 Ana’s flat, toned tummy was on full display between the top and a brown, V-shaped thong with ribbed fabric.
 The front of the bikini remained low on Ana’s waist to accentuate her abs, while the sides tied up high above her hips and drew attention to her hourglass figure.
 The high cuts also exposed Ana’s muscular legs.

 Ana accessorized with a pair of gold hoop earrings.
-She also appeared to be rocking a subtle makeup look, including highlighter, pink eyeshadow, a pink lipstick.
+She also appeared to be rocking a subtle makeup look, including highlighter, pink eyeshadow, and pink lipstick.
 Her long, brown hair was pushed to one side and fell over her shoulder in beachy curls.

 Ana stood with one hip cocked to the side in a way that further accentuated her figure.
 She playfully tugged at her bikini strings and flashed a big smile at the camera as the sun bounced off her glistening skin.